dtai-kg/R2RML2Datalog-Tests/README.md

 - ✅ **`Datalog_rules.rs`**: The Datalog program generated from the R2RML mapping document in Soufflé syntax.
 - ✅ **`triples.csv`** and **`quadruples.csv`**: The RDF triples and named graph quads produced after executing the Soufflé program.

-## Summary
-The repository includes a summary of all the test-cases with the Datalog programs and results in the pdf file `R2RML Datalog tests_results.pdf`.

 ## Running the Datalog Programs

 This repository also includes the necessary user-defined C++ functions required by Soufflé to evaluate the `Datalog_rules.rs` files.
 These functions are implemented in the file [`functors.cpp`](functors.cpp).